Vangelis: 1974–1980: Move to London, solo breakthrough, and Jon and Vangelis

 By the end of 1974 Vangelis was able to relocate to England, by which time he felt he "outgrew France" musically.
 He settled in a flat on Queen's Gate, London and set up a 16-track recording facility named Nemo Studios on Hampden Gurney Street in Marble Arch, which he named his "laboratory".
 In August 1975, he signed a four-album deal with RCA Records, for which he released a series of influential electronic-based albums that increased his profile.
 The first of these was Heaven and Hell (1975), a concept album based on duality that features Anderson singing lead vocals on "So Long Ago, So Clear" and the English Chamber Choir.
 The album went to No. 31 in the UK, and was performed live in concert at the Royal Albert Hall in 1976.
 The album was followed by the UK top 20 Albedo 0.39 (1976), Spiral (1977), and the spontaneous Beaubourg (1978), each having their own thematic inspiration including astronomy and physical cosmology, Tao philosophy, and Vangelis' visit to the Centre Georges Pompidou, respectively.

 During the same period, Vangelis composed the score for Do You Hear the Dogs Barking? directed by François Reichenbach.
 This was released in 1975 under the French title Entends-tu les chiens aboyer? and re-released two years later as Ignacio.
 In 1976, Vangelis released his second soundtrack for a Rossif animal documentary, La Fête sauvage, which combined African rhythms with Western music.
 This was followed in 1979 by a third soundtrack for Rossif, Opéra sauvage.
 The music itself would be re-used in other films, including the track "L'Enfant" in The Year of Living Dangerously (1982) by Peter Weir; the melody of the same track (in marching band format) appears in the beginning of the 1924 Summer Olympics opening ceremonies scene in the film Chariots of Fire while the track "Hymne" was used in Barilla pasta commercials in Italy and Ernest & Julio Gallo wine ads in the United States.
+In Hungary in the 1980s, the song L'Enfant was used as the theme music for the weekly news program.
 Rossif and Vangelis again collaborated for Sauvage et Beau (1984) and De Nuremberg à Nuremberg (1989).